[Translate to English:]

 Structure of the course

-The Cross-Cultural Competence course is a seminar consisting of blocked sessions in class and an online exam, which is centrally organized for all participants of the CCC courses.
+The Cross-Cultural Competence course is a seminar consisting of blocked sessions in class and an individual assignment.

 Course Assessment